Getting Ready for Your First Race

 - Get your license organized early (that likely involves a medical examination, so schedule it right away).

 - Enter the event as soon as possible.
 Get all of the paperwork and administrative stuff looked after so you can focus on your driving.

-- Same goes for your car.
+- The same goes for your car.
 If you’re preparing your car, do so early and have it complete and ready well before the event.
 The worst thing you can do is be up the night before, working on your car.
-If you can’t get your car prepared prior to the day before the event, either pay someone to do it, or consider waiting for the next event.
+If you can’t get, your car prepared prior to the day before the event, either pay someone to do it or consider waiting for the next event.
 It’s that important.

 - Show up early for the event.

 As for the on-track sessions, remember that you learn more with every lap you drive.
 You’re better off qualifying last, but driving every lap, than you are trying for the pole and spinning off the track.
 Once you have more experience in racing, then you can take bigger chances to go after the pole.
-Same thing applies to the race – finish it.
-You’ll learn more that way than you will if you crash out half way through.
+The same thing applies to the race – finish it.
+You’ll learn more that way than you will if you crash out halfway through.

 Most race events have some number of practice sessions, a qualifying session, and then one or more races.
 Use these to build throughout the event.
 Use the first session to learn how to be consistently faster in the next session; use that practice session to learn how to be better in the next; use the practice sessions to learn to be faster in qualifying; and use that to set you up for a consistently smart race.

 A race is really not that different from driving in a track day event.
 Your goal should be to put together as many of your best laps (not always the fastest, but consistently fast) as possible.
 One lap does not make a race.
 No one remembers who turned the fastest lap (except maybe your dog).
 Focus on your own performance.
 Let the results look after themselves.
 As you’re racing, keep that in mind: stay in the moment, and drive your car, your race.